tdhman/wassup/README.md

 Copy this key and go back to your Eclipse, edit AndroidManifest.xml and change the following key to your API key:
             android:name="com.google.android.geo.API_KEY"
             android:value="<Your API Key>"

+The project also requires 3 library, you can download at *libs* folder with the compressed file **RankSeekBar_Calendar_ViewPage.zip**.
+Then we do the same way as **Adding libraries with resources** above, remember that when you import 3 these library, you should have to check as *is library*

 Then, modify the library project's .properties: change **target=android-19** to **target=android-21**